cosmos72/stmx/README.md

            `MIN-GMAP` `MAX-GMAP` `MAP-GMAP` `DO-GMAP`
            `GMAP-KEYS` `GMAP-VALUES` `GMAP-PAIRS`.

   Note: TMAP methods were renamed in STMX 1.3.3, they previously contained `BMAP` instead of `GMAP` in their names.

 - `GHASH-TABLE` is the non-transactional version of `THASH-TABLE`.
-Not so interesting by itself, as Common Lisp offers a standard (and usually slightly faster) HASH-TABLE implementation.
+Not so interesting by itself, as Common Lisp offers a standard (and usually faster) HASH-TABLE implementation.
 It supports exactly the same methods as `THASH-TABLE`.

 - `RBMAP` is the non-transactional version of `TMAP`.
 Not so interesting by itself, as many other red-black trees implementations exist already on the